-I continue my team-by-team look at each schedule in the Big East.
+I continue my team by team look at each schedule in the Big East.

-Up today: Syracuse.
+Up today: Rutgers.